HL7/fhir-registry-protocols-ig/input/pagecontent/use_cases.md

 ### Search and Read Submission Definition

-A registry submitter reads the logical data model and transformations .
+A registry submitter reads the logical data model and transformations.

 This use case is supported by the following